ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.6.0/reference/set.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Set.add elt set` is a set containing all the elements of
+The call `add elt set` is a set containing all the elements of
     the set `set`, plus the element `elt`.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Set.add(elt, set)` is a set containing all the elements of
+The call `add(elt, set)` is a set containing all the elements of
     the set `set`, plus the element `elt`.

 </Syntax>